What is EMDR Therapy?

 There are many reasons why we have ‘foggy’, incomplete, or even very little recollection of the past.
 Sometimes people ‘know’ that an event happened, but they cannot remember the experience.
 Other times, people report that there is no specific event that they can remember, because the same painful experience happened over, and over again (or happened many times throughout long periods of their development).

-However, with EMDR Therapy, it is not necessarily important that you cannot remember the specifics of an event.
+However, with EMDR Therapy, it is not necessarily important that you remember the ‘facts’ of an event.

 Is EMDR hypnosis?